top of page

 Since the compass card should always remain aligned with the magnetic meridian.
 The effect of the turning card is to cause the compass to over read during the turn.

-Southern Hemisphere Northerly Heading Tu
+Southern Hemisphere Northerly Heading Turning Error

 TURNING ERROR ON SOUTHERN HEMISPHERE ON NORTHERLY HEADING